 SUMMARY: In accordance with the Native American Graves Protection and Repatriation Act (NAGPRA), the University of Wisconsin-Milwaukee (UWM) has completed an inventory of human remains and associated funerary objects and has determined that there is a cultural affiliation between the human remains and associated funerary objects and Indian Tribes or Native Hawaiian organizations in this notice.
-The human remains and associated funerary objects were removed from Door, Marathon, and Pierce Counties, WI.
+The human remains were removed from Door County, WI.

-DATES: Repatriation of the human remains and associated funerary objects in this notice may occur on or after March 6, 2023.
+DATES: Repatriation of the human remains in this notice may occur on or after March 6, 2023.